Intuit (NASDAQ:INTU) Updates FY 2023 Earnings Guidance

 Intuit Increases Dividend

-In other Intuit news, CEO Sasan K. Goodarzi sold 22,250 shares of the stock in a transaction that occurred on Thursday, August 25th.
-The shares were sold at an average price of $463.21, for a total transaction of $10,306,422.50.
-Following the transaction, the chief executive officer now directly owns 60,208 shares in the company, valued at $27,888,947.68.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, CFO Michelle M. Clatterbuck sold 1,791 shares of the firm’s stock in a transaction that occurred on Thursday, August 25th.
-The shares were sold at an average price of $462.12, for a total value of $827,656.92.
-Following the transaction, the chief financial officer now owns 1,350 shares in the company, valued at $623,862.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Sasan K. Goodarzi sold 22,250 shares of the company’s stock in a transaction on Thursday, August 25th.
-The shares were sold at an average price of $463.21, for a total transaction of $10,306,422.50.
-Following the sale, the chief executive officer now owns 60,208 shares of the company’s stock, valued at $27,888,947.68.
+In other Intuit news, EVP James Alexander Chriss sold 1,071 shares of Intuit stock in a transaction dated Thursday, August 25th.
+The stock was sold at an average price of $462.09, for a total transaction of $494,898.39.
+Following the completion of the transaction, the executive vice president now owns 1,003 shares of the company’s stock, valued at approximately $463,476.27.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, EVP James Alexander Chriss sold 1,071 shares of the business’s stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $462.09, for a total transaction of $494,898.39.
+Following the completion of the transaction, the executive vice president now directly owns 1,003 shares in the company, valued at approximately $463,476.27.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Sasan K. Goodarzi sold 22,250 shares of the stock in a transaction on Thursday, August 25th.
+The stock was sold at an average price of $463.21, for a total value of $10,306,422.50.
+Following the completion of the sale, the chief executive officer now owns 60,208 shares in the company, valued at approximately $27,888,947.68.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 51,108 shares of company stock valued at $22,650,291 over the last 90 days.
+In the last 90 days, insiders sold 51,108 shares of company stock valued at $22,650,291.
 3.27% of the stock is owned by insiders.

-Large investors have recently made changes to their positions in the business.
-Atlas Capital Advisors LLC grew its holdings in shares of Intuit by 833.3% during the 2nd quarter.
-Atlas Capital Advisors LLC now owns 168 shares of the software maker’s stock worth $65,000 after acquiring an additional 150 shares during the period.
-Carolinas Wealth Consulting LLC lifted its position in Intuit by 24.0% during the first quarter.
-Carolinas Wealth Consulting LLC now owns 222 shares of the software maker’s stock valued at $107,000 after purchasing an additional 43 shares during the period.
-KB Financial Partners LLC increased its position in shares of Intuit by 37.6% during the 1st quarter.
-KB Financial Partners LLC now owns 315 shares of the software maker’s stock valued at $151,000 after purchasing an additional 86 shares during the last quarter.
-Prelude Capital Management LLC bought a new stake in Intuit during the 2nd quarter worth approximately $210,000.
-Finally, Shay Capital LLC purchased a new position in Intuit during the first quarter valued at approximately $240,000.
-83.31% of the stock is currently owned by institutional investors.
+A number of large investors have recently modified their holdings of INTU.
+First Commonwealth Financial Corp PA lifted its position in Intuit by 2.3% in the 1st quarter.
+First Commonwealth Financial Corp PA now owns 1,548 shares of the software maker’s stock worth $744,000 after buying an additional 35 shares during the last quarter.
+AJ Wealth Strategies LLC lifted its position in Intuit by 6.1% in the 1st quarter.
+AJ Wealth Strategies LLC now owns 675 shares of the software maker’s stock worth $325,000 after buying an additional 39 shares during the last quarter.
+Carolinas Wealth Consulting LLC lifted its position in Intuit by 24.0% in the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 222 shares of the software maker’s stock worth $107,000 after buying an additional 43 shares during the last quarter.
+Penserra Capital Management LLC lifted its position in Intuit by 5.0% in the 1st quarter.
+Penserra Capital Management LLC now owns 1,307 shares of the software maker’s stock worth $628,000 after buying an additional 62 shares during the last quarter.
+Finally, Evergreen Capital Management LLC lifted its position in Intuit by 2.2% in the 1st quarter.
+Evergreen Capital Management LLC now owns 3,460 shares of the software maker’s stock worth $1,664,000 after buying an additional 73 shares during the last quarter.
+Institutional investors own 83.31% of the company’s stock.

 Intuit Company Profile